 God watched over us all the time, exactly where we were.

-(The story of my mother’s journey around the world with five kids can be ordered from: https://booklocker.com/books/8211.html, as well as all Webb bookstores worldwide.)
+(The story of my mother’s journey around the world with five kids can be ordered from https://booklocker.com/books/8211.html and all Webb bookstores worldwide.)